ordinals/ord/docs/src/guides/inscriptions.md

 ord --signet wallet receive
 ```

-…and get a fresh recieve address.
+…and get a fresh receive address.

 If you get an error message like: